Policy and Climate Change

 Objective: ENHANCE POLICIES FOR FACULTY SUPPORT AND IMPROVE DEPARTMENTAL CLIMATES

-- Drafted revisions to maternity/paternity and sick leave policies were made to increase their transparency and flexibility, and to link them with other related policies (such as Authorized Paid Leave).
-These policies include provisions to taking care of ill family members, not only children.
+- Drafted revisions to maternity/paternity and sick leave policies were made to increase their transparency and flexibility, and are now link to other related policies, such as Authorized Paid Leave.
+These policies, includes provisions for taking care of ill family members, not only children.
 These proposed changes were unanimously approved by the Faculty Senate in the Spring 2014 semester, and are currently pending review by the Academic Affairs Executive Team.

 - A modified instructional duties policy was developed and incorporated into proposed revisions of the Faculty Workload Policy (HOP 6.5.7), to allow faculty to bank courses from the fall to spring semesters or to adjust their teaching schedule to accommodate a necessary and planned leave.
 (UT System policy does not permit the course banking from spring to fall semesters.)
 These proposed changes were approved by the Faculty Senate in Spring 2014 and are under review by the AAET in Summer 2014.